-.9 reductant storage tanks and piping systems shall be of steel and other equivalent material with a melting point above 925 °C except for downstream of the tank valve, provided this valve is metal seated and arranged as fail-to-closed or with quick closing from a safe position outside the space in the event of fire.
+Piping shall be of steel or other equivalent material with a melting point above 925 °C, except downstream of the tank valve, provided this valve is metal seated and arranged as fail-to-closed or with quick closing from a safe position outside the space in the event of fire.
 In such case, type approved plastic piping may be accepted even if it has not passed a fire endurance test.
-Reductant tanks and piping systems shall be made with a material resistant to interaction with reductant or coated with appropriate anti-corrosion coating;
+Reductant tanks and piping systems shall be made with a material compatible with reductant or coated with appropriate anti-corrosion coating;